csnp/qramm/README.md

-# QRAMM: Quantum-Ready Assessment & Maturity Model
+# QRAMM: Quantum Readiness Assurance Maturity Model

 > **A comprehensive framework for evaluating and improving organizational readiness for post-quantum cryptography transitions**